This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Meal prep: Cook meats, prepare dressing, and chop all produce except avocado ahead of time.
 Slice avocado and assemble salad at the same time.

 Love adding more protein to your salads?
-Try these meal-worthy recipes!
+Try these satisfying, meal-worthy recipes!

 Green Goddess Salad Recipe

 You'll love this easy green goddess salad recipe with simple, fresh ingredients: greens, veggies, avocado, chicken, bacon, & creamy dressing.

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Tap on the times in the instructions below to start a kitchen timer while you cook.